-- (i) as a result of the insolvency of certain of the Group's and Company's reinsurers, there remains material uncertainty as to the amount which will be recovered from these reinsurers; and - (ii) the Group has a complex reinsurance programme, the recoveries under which depend on a number of factors including the size of individual claims.
-Until these gross claims amounts are known with certainty, the Group and Company are unable to identify the extent to which there is possible exhaustion of vertical and horizontal reinsurance covers.
+- all as a result of the insolvency of certain of the Company's reinsurers, there remains material uncertainty as to the amount which will be recovered from these reinsurers; and - (ii) the Company has a complex reinsurance programme, the recoveries under which depend on a number of factors including the size of individual claims.
+Until these gross claims amounts are known with certainty, the Company is unable to identify the extent to which there is possible exhaustion of vertical and horizontal reinsurance covers.